rpetit3/sizemeup/README.md

 ### `sizemeup`

-`sizemeup` is the main tool that outputs the known genome size for a given species name.
+`sizemeup` is the main tool that outputs the known genome size for a given species name or tax ID.

 #### Usage